-Average chlorophyll-a concentrations in Moil Creek were low, ranging from 0 mg/m in 2002 to a high of 0.14 mg/m in 2017 (Figure 65).
+Average chlorophyll-a concentrations in Moil Creek were low, ranging from 0 mg/m^2 in 2002 to a high of 0.14 mg/m2 in 2017 (Figure 62).

-Figure 65.
+Figure 62.
 Average concentration of chlorophyll-a (± 1SD) in Moil Creek.

-Aquatic invertebrate density in Moil Creek varied from a low of 0.7 invertebrates/m to a high of 6.5 invertebrates/m and was dominated with aquatic diptera and miscellaneous aquatic species (Figure 66).
-EPT was virtually absent from the samples (Figure 67).
-Taxa richness varied from 13 to 21 taxa per site over the sample years (Figure 68).
+Aquatic invertebrate density in Moil Creek varied from a low of 0.7 invertebrates/m3 in 2000 to a high of 6.5 invertebrates/m3 in 2002 and was dominated by aquatic diptera and miscellaneous aquatic species (Figure 63).
+EPT was virtually absent from the samples (Figure 64).
+Taxa richness varied from 13 to 21 taxa per site over the sample years (Figure 65).

-Figure 66.
-Average aquatic invertebrate densities $\pm$ 1SD in Moil Creek.
+Figure 63.
+Average aquatic invertebrate densities ± 1SD in Moil Creek.

-Figure 67.
+Figure 64.
 Percent Chironomidae and EPT in Moil Creek.

-Figure 68.
+Figure 65.
 Aquatic invertebrate taxa richness in Moil Creek.

 Fish sampling with minnow traps, including visual observations, was conducted in Moil Creek from 2000 to 2002 (two sampling days in 2000 and 2001 and one in 2002).
-Fish were not caught and none were seen.
-Moil Creek is connected with surface flow to Ikalukrok Creek so fish have access to the creek during the ice-free months.
+No fish were caught and none were seen.
+Moil Creek is connected by surface flow to Ikalukrok Creek so fish have access to the creek during the ice-free months.
 In some years, large adult Arctic grayling have been seen in Ikalukrok Creek near the mouth of Moil Creek, but have not been observed entering Moil Creek.